audiotool/manual/manuals/editor/booster.rst

 .. [#windows] Since the application isn't signed, you might get a warning when installing.
-.. [#mac] Since the application isn't signed you need to right click the booster app and choose open from the context menu.
+.. [#macos] Since the application isn't signed you need to right click the booster app and choose open from the context menu.
 Also note that is an Intel only application.
 .. [#jar] Experience users might run the jar file directly.
 For that, install Java 8+, then run with ``java -jar launcher.jar``.